kollenl/training-r-intro/README.md

 data.
 We are not using this phrase to include machine learning, as many do.
 In our use of the term, data science focuses on obtaining, storing, transforming, and visualizing data.
-Modeling data and communicating results are also aspects of data science that we touch on.
+Modeling data and communicating results are also aspects of data science that we also touch on.

 - _Programming_, in our use of the term, is automating tasks using a computer language.
-In our case, we want to automate data science tasks to make our life easier.
-We also want to scale our code to meet the demands of high volume data and a wide variety of analyses.
+In our case, we want to use programming to automate data science tasks to make our life easier.
+We also want to use programming to handle a high volume of data and a wide variety of analyses.

 The topics in these lessons are not necessarily divided into data science lessons and programming lessons.
 But it may be helpful to keep these two topics separate in your mind as you progress through the material.
 Programming topics such as conditionals and loops (and the R version of loops called `apply` functions) are difficult to understand at first.
 However, they are not essential for using R to read air quality data, transform it, and visualize the output for use in a report or presentation.
 Data science tasks will be more straight forward and they are the main topics in these lessons.

 ## Lessons